carboneio/carbone/doc/webserver.md

 ### Authentication option

 By default, carbone-ee starts without authentication.
-To activate it, the option `--authentication` must be added through the CLI or set `authentication : true` in configuration file.
+To activate it, the option `--authentication` must be added through the CLI or set `authentication : true` in a configuration file.
 When activated, all APIs are protected by authentication except `GET /render.carbone.io/render/:renderId` and `GET /status`.

 The authentication mechanism is based on `ES512` JWT tokens.